Uniminutoarduino/SBCReview/README.md

 **SBCs included:** Raspberry Pi, Beaglebone, Beagleboard, Odroid, Intel Edison, Orange Pi, Tinker Board, and Intel Galileo.

+**Tertiary Levels:** Undergraduate, Master, PhD.
+In addition, some proposals for persons with disabilities were include since they can be use in any of the mentioned tertiary levels.

+**Scope:** Engineering and Computer Science Education.

 The review followed the PRISMA(Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines available at [http://www.prisma-statement.org/](http://www.prisma-statement.org/)

 ## Files and Folder description